tohagan/firebase-env/README.md

         $ . ./firebase-env.sh [test|dev|stage|prod]

-This will initialise the following environment variables that match those configured on Firebase Cloud.
+This will set the following environment variables that match those configured on Firebase Cloud.

        $GCLOUD_PROJECT
        $GOOGLE_APPLICATION_CREDENTIALS